 Either use the Crystal Mineral Deodorant Spray or other natural deodorants.
 Just look up any big words in the ingredients first — “natural” isn’t always natural.

 Also, you may want avoid rock deodorant and roll-ons because they can grow bacteria.
 If you do use them, just be sure to use them immediately after you shower, to minimize the possibility of bacteria growth.

 You won’t believe it until you try it.

 This allows the natural soap and natural deodorant to actually reach the skin and do their job.
-Even though I almost never use deodorant now.
+Still, I almost never use deodorant antiperspirants.

 Please try this out before you just apply dangerous ineffective chemicals to your body and body hair.

-Here is an article about other problems with antiperspirant:
+Here is an article about other problems with antiperspirant.

 Does Antiperspirant Make You Sweat More?

 If using antiperspirant makes you sweat more, tell me all about in the comments section below.
 Also, let me know what you did to address it.